 Your pay will be based on your rank and time in service.
 Your initial base pay may be delayed due to processing at DFAS.
 If you are experiencing financial hardship, notify cadre immediately.
-All lodging and meals at DCC are covered by the Army (you will not have to make any payments).

 National Guard Soldiers.
 It is more advantageous for you to have a single set of orders to cover your entire DCC and JAOBC training.
 Students who have separate sets of orders for DCC and then another for JAOBC stand the chance of facing administrative issues that could impact their pay and their medical coverage.